seung-lab/zmesh/README.md

 - The mesher will consume about double memory in 64 bit mode if the size of the object exceeds <1023, 1023, 511> on the x, y, or z axes.
 This is due to a limitation of the 32-bit format.
-- The mesher processes in C order.
+- The mesher is ambidextrous, it can handle C or Fortran order arrays.
+- The maximum vertex range supported `.simplify` after converting to voxel space is 2<sup>20</sup> (appx.
+1M) due to the packed 64-bit vertex format.

 ## Related Projects